sourcefuse/arc-saas/services/tenant-management-service/README.md

 **Leads** - this model represents a lead that could eventually be a tenant in the system

 **Tenants** - main model of the service that represents a tenant in the system, either pooled or siloed

+**TenantMgmtConfig** - to save any tenant specific data related to idP